Blithe Spirit is funny and withering in equal measure, but don’t be fooled. The real mischief lies beneath its snappy charm.

 In profuse strains of unpremeditated art.

-The poem is about the search for happiness.
-The concept feels ironic in Coward’s story given its cynical view of marriage.
+The poem is about the search for happiness, but the concept feels ironic in Coward’s story given its cynical view of marriage.

-5 ways India appears as a motif in the film
+5 ways India appears as a motif in Blithe Spirit

 Notions of India and Indianness crop up repeatedly in David Lean’s adaptation of Blithe Spirit.